 Why do interest rates matter?

-One way that interest rates matter is they influence borrowing costs and spending decisions of households and businesses.
+Interest rates influence borrowing costs and spending decisions of households and businesses.

-Lower interest rates, for example, would encourage more people to obtain a mortgage for a new home or to borrow money for an automobile or for home improvement.
-Lower rates also would encourage businesses to borrow funds to invest in expansion such as purchasing new equipment, updating plants, or hiring more workers.
-Higher interest rates would restrain such borrowing by consumers and businesses.
+Lower interest rates, for example, often encourage more people to obtain a mortgage for a home or to borrow money for an automobile or home improvements.
+Lower rates also can encourage businesses to borrow funds to invest in expansion, such as purchasing new equipment, updating plants, or hiring more workers.
+Conversely, higher interest rates can restrain such borrowing by consumers and businesses, which can prevent excesses from building in the economy.

 Accessible Keys for Video